pyomeca/bioptim/README.md

 # How to install
 The preferred way to install for the lay user is using anaconda.
-Another way, more designed for the core programmers is from the sources.
+Another way, more designed for the core programmers, is from the sources.
-While it is theoretically possible to use `bioptim` from Windows, it is highly discouraged since it will require to manually compile all the dependencies.
+While it is theoretically possible to use `bioptim` from Windows, it is highly discouraged since it will require manually compiling all the dependencies.
-A great alternative for the Windows users is *Ubuntu* on *Windows supporting Linux*.
+A great alternative for Windows users is *Ubuntu* on *Windows supporting Linux*.

-## Installing from Anaconda (For Windows, Linux and Mac)
+## Installing from Anaconda (For Windows, Linux, and Mac)
 The easiest way to install `bioptim` is to download the binaries from [Anaconda](https://anaconda.org/) repositories.
 The project is hosted on the conda-forge channel (https://anaconda.org/conda-forge/bioptim).

-After having installed properly an anaconda client [my suggestion would be Miniconda (https://conda.io/miniconda.html)] and loaded the desired environment to install `bioptim` in, just type the following command:
+After having appropriately installed an anaconda client [my suggestion would be Miniconda (https://conda.io/miniconda.html)] and loaded the desired environment to install `bioptim` in, just type the following command:
 ```bash
 conda install -c conda-forge bioptim
 ```